zhousarah/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Downloading Customization Log After Image Build

 When the image build is running, logs are created and stored in a container inside a storage account.
-VM Image Builder creates the storage account in the temporary resource group when you create an image template artifact.
+VM Image Builder creates the storage account in the staging resource group when you create an image template artifact.
+For more information on the staging resource group, see [Properties: stagingResourceGroup](./image-builder-json.md#properties-stagingresourcegroup).

-The temporary resource group uses the pattern IT_\<ImageResourceGroupName\>_\<TemplateName\>_\<GUID\> (for example, *IT_aibmdi_helloImageTemplateLinux01*).

 > [!NOTE]
 > When accessing the `customization.log` file, it's important to note that if the image build has been run multiple times, there will be multiple folders within the `packerlogs` container.
 These folders are arranged in order from the oldest build to the most recent.